-Croatia: Arbitration of power utility HEP with Slovenia NPP Krsko over delivered electricity20.
-May 2016. / SEE Energy News
+Croatia: Arbitration of power utility HEP with Slovenia NPP Krsko over delivered electricity, SEE Energy News

 At the session held last week the Government, inter alia, considered proposed measures related to arbitration procedure HEP against RS, due to undelivered electricity from Nuclear Power Plant Krško in the period July 1, 2002 – April 18, 2003.